LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Longitudinal Error Tolerant 3D AP

+See Figure~\ref{fig:p_aligned} for an illustration.
 Note that for simplicity, this function does not assume that the longitudinal error is within a given tolerance.
 In the final metrics computation, LET-IoU will only be calculated on pairs with non-negative longitudinal affinity, where $a_l>0$.

 Figure~\ref{fig:let_iou} shows that the prediction (green) is aligned to the target ground truth (red), where the 3D~IoU is computed between the aligned prediction (yellow) and the ground truth, resulting in 0.7 LET-IoU.